clux/probes.hugo/content/post/2020-09-26-second-brain.md

 categories: ["roleplaying"]
 ---

-After 2 years of running a D&D campaign, my last note taking setup has reached serious problems.
-If you're using OneNote or another online managed system for tracking notes/cities/npcs/pcs/events, but know how to use programmers tools like `git` and `code`; boy are there a world of advantages available to you.
+After 2 years of running a D&D campaign almost every week, my note taking setup reached several breaking points.
+If you're using `OneNote` or another online managed system for tracking notes/cities/npcs/pcs/events, but know how to use programmers tools like `git` and `code`; boy are there a world of advantages available to you.

 This is a story of my original note talking setup, a comparison between newer technologies, and how I am back to writing markdown in a folder.